vavrek/oa-arch/README.md

 Hack away, friends! :)

+Could use your help on any of the items listed below:

 ## Roadmap
-Currently working to include a local language model toolkit, so OA will not require internet access to update commands.
+Currently working to include a local language model toolkit, so Open Assistant will not require internet access to update commands.
 (COMPLETED!)

+Needing to compile all of the installation steps listed above into one ``install-arch.sh`` script, then create various installation scrips for other distributions, such as ``install-debian.sh`` and ``install-bsd.sh``.

 A comprehensive mapping of voice commands to all available keyboard shortcuts needs to be accomplished.

 Offline speech dictation is under active development, with a new video demo of this coming soon.

-Porting to all common Linux distributions, Window Managers, GUI design, and creating convenient package installers are all on the todo list.
+Configuring for various Window Managers, GUI design, and creating standard package installers are all on the todo list.

 One small step at a time...